 Harlan E. Boyles Distinguished CEO Lecture Series

-Each year, a chief executive officer from a corporation with a strong presence in North Carolina is invited to present a lecture to faculty, administrators, and students.
+Each fall and spring semester, a chief executive officer from a corporation with a strong presence in North Carolina is invited to present a lecture to faculty, administrators, and students.
 During the reception that follows the lecture, students have the opportunity to interact with some of North Carolina’s top business leaders in an informal setting.